tzjtatata/Triad/README.md

 ## Acknowledgement

 - [LLaVA-OneVision](https://github.com/LLaVA-VL/LLaVA-NeXT): the codebase we built upon.
 Thanks for their clear code base for reproduce, finetune and DPO training!
 - [LLaVA-1.6](https://github.com/haotian-liu/LLaVA): we also employ Triad on LLaVA-1.6.
-Thanks for their code base and AnyRes module which is inspired us to build the proposed EG-RoI module for IAD domain!
+Thanks for their code base and AnyRes module which inspires us to build the proposed EG-RoI module for IAD domain!